 When I was a kid, I got a kick out of drawing pictures.
 I enjoyed carefully shading them to look realistic.
 I drew my first nude when I was nine.
 It was a terrific struggle.
 After two days of shading, my revisions had worn through the paper.
 Back to playing cowboys and Indians.
 My next attempt was in my first-year figure-drawing class at Pratt Institute.
 I was nineteen, working from a model, and I never looked back.
 For 32,000 years, artists have been depicting the human form, and it remains the mark to meet.
 I have recently published an account of my pinballing art career: Artiste: Memoirs and Meditations.
-It is just out on Kindle.
-Please share the link with your Facebook (and other) friends.
+Click the button below to get your copy today – Luxury-edition-paperback or Kindle.

 “You write it,